Home Back to Glossary

 An actual breach occurs when a party doesn't fulfill their obligation as agreed-upon in the contract.
 This can include failing to deliver goods or services, failing to make a payment, or performing poorly or incompletely.
 Actual breaches may vary in severity depending on the importance of the obligation and how late or poorly it was fulfilled.
 It may be minor (partial breach) or significant (material breach) depending on the nature and consequences of the breach.

-What is the difference between an actual breach and an anticipatory breach of contract?
+Difference between an actual breach and an anticipatory breach of contract

 Contract breaches are classified as either actual or anticipatory depending on whether the breach has already occurred or is expected to happen, but hasn't yet.

-What is the difference between an actual breach and an material breach of contract?
+Difference between an actual and a material breach of contract

 A material breach of contract is a type of actual breach.
 Actual breaches are classified as either material or minor depending on the severity of the breach.